Wine Tasting Sonoma Style – Choosing Wineries, Tasting Rooms, and Vineyards for a Wine Tasting Weekend in Sonoma

 Top 7 Russian River Valley Wineries to Visit

 The Russian River Valley has a viticulture history unlike any other in California.
-Grapevines were first planted by immigrants from the Mediterranean region in the 19th century….
+Just 50 miles north of the Golden Gate Bridge, grapevines were first planted by immigrants from the Mediterranean region in the 19th century….